Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/FlightSimulator/readme.md

 # Create a Flight Simulator Sample

-Allows users to explore a city/map from the perspective of a Third Person Character.
+Allows users to explore a map from the perspective of a flying object.

 ![Image of Flight Simulator](FlightSim.jpg)